Erellu/ste-Matrix/README.md

 ###  Removing from the matrix:
 ***[v]***   •  `remove`  |  Removes  either  a  line  or  a  column  at  the  position  specified.  **WARNING  !
 If  T  is  dynamically  allocated,  memory  IS  NOT  freed.**

-  •  `remove_row`  |  Convience  function  to  remove  a  row  at  a  specified  position. ** WARNING  !
+  •  `remove_row`  |  Convenience  function  to  remove  a  row  at  a  specified  position. ** WARNING  !
 If  T  is  dynamically  allocated,  memory  IS  NOT  freed.**

   •  `remove_line`  |  Alias  for  `'remove_row'.` ** WARNING  !
 If  T  is  dynamically  allocated,  memory  IS  NOT  freed.**

-  •  `remove_column`  |  Convience  function  to  remove  a  column  at  a  specified  position.  **WARNING  !
+  •  `remove_column`  |  Convenience  function  to  remove  a  column  at  a  specified  position.  **WARNING  !
 If  T  is  dynamically  allocated,  memory  IS  NOT  freed.**

 ###  Insertion:
 ***[v]***  •  `insert`  |  Inserts  either  a  line  or  a  column  at  the  position  specified.

-  •  `insert_row`  |  Convience  function  to  insert  a  line  at  a  specified  position.
+  •  `insert_row`  |  Convenience  function  to  insert  a  line  at  a  specified  position.

   • ` insert_line`  |  Alias  for  `'insert_row'`.

-  • ` insert  column`  |  Convience  function  to  insert  a  column  at  a  specified  position.
+  • ` insert  column`  |  Convenience  function  to  insert  a  column  at  a  specified  position.

 ###  Swaping elements:
 ***[v]***  •  `swap`  |  Swaps  two  lines  or  two  columns  at  the  positions  specified.

-  •  `swap_row`  |  Convience  function  to  swap  two  rows  at  a  specified  positions.
+  •  `swap_row`  |  Convenience  function  to  swap  two  rows  at  a  specified  positions.

   •  `swap_line`  |  Alias  for  `'swap_row'`.

-  •  `swap_column`  |  Convience  function  to  swap  two  columns  at  a  specified  positions.
+  •  `swap_column`  |  Convenience  function  to  swap  two  columns  at  a  specified  positions.

 ###  Reshaping: